-ESMF provides the ability to read and write Attribute data in XML file format via the XERCES C++ library.
+ESMF provides the ability to read Attribute data in XML file format via the XERCES C++ library.
+(Writing Attribute XML files is performed with the standard C++ output file stream facility, rather than with Xerces).
 The following environment variables enable, and specify the name and location of the desired XERCES C++ library and associated header files:

-ESMF\XERCES Possible value: not set (default), "standard", <userstring>.
+ESMF\XERCES Possible value: not set (default), "standard", < userstring >.

-- not set (default) XERCES-dependent features will be disabled.
-The ESMF\XERCES\INCLUDE, ESMF\XERCES\LIBPATH, and ESMF\XERCES\LIBS environment variables will be ignored. - "standard" ESMF\XERCES\LIBS will be set to "-lxerces-c".
-The ESMF\XERCES\INCLUDE and ESMF\XERCES\LIBPATH environment variables will also be used, if defined. - <userstring> If set, ESMF\XERCES\INCLUDE, ESMF\XERCES\LIBPATH, and ESMF\XERCES\LIBS environment variables will be used, if defined.
+not set (default) XERCES-dependent features will be disabled.
+The ESMF\XERCES\INCLUDE, ESMF XERCES LIBPATH, and ESMF XERCES LIBS environment variables will be ignored.

+"standard" ESMF\XERCES\LIBS will be set to "-lxerces-c".
+The ESMF\XERCES\INCLUDE and ESMF XERCES LIBPATH environment variables will also be used, if defined.

+<userstring> If set, ESMF\XERCES\INCLUDE, ESMF\XERCES\LIBPATH, and ESMF\XERCES\LIBS environment variables will be used, if defined.